Asaphodes frivola: Description

 Asaphodes frivola is a small straw-coloured moth with a wingspan of nearly 30 mm.
 Only the males can fly; females have twisted, useless wings but have long legs and are swift runners.
 Several other New Zealand moth species have flightless females; flightlessness allows females to carry more eggs, but severely limits the ability of the species to disperse to new home ranges.

 Eggs are laid in autumn and hatch after a month.
 Larvae are a dull greenish-grey with pink tinges, developing a herringbone pattern on their back as they slowly grow to 20 mm long.
 They likely pupate after nine months, but this has not yet been observed.
 Adult A. frivola emerge between mid March and mid April and are active on warm nights.
 Males are easily disturbed in the daytime and will fly short distances before resettling.

 Taxonomy and nomenclature

 A. frivola was first described by Edward Meyrick in 1913 under the name Xanthorhoe frivola, from a single male specimen collected "in swampy forest near Invercargill" in 1912 by Alfred Philpott and sent to the British Museum, where it remains today.
 Philpott later noted when listing the moth species of Otago that "The type specimen is said to have been taken at Invercargill by myself, but I am quite unable to identify the species."
 Hudson mentioned X. frivola in his 1928 Butterflies and Moths of New Zealand, but did not have access to the holotype so did not illustrate it.
 Dugdale later determined this species was actually a member of the genus Asaphodes.

 After the collection of a single specimen in 1912 this moth were not seen again for almost 70 years.
-On 19 March 1981 lepidopterist Brian Patrick was collecting Asaphodes oraria at the Invercargill suburb of Otatara, and at Sandy Point just across the Ōreti River he discovered the males and flightless females of what appeared to be a new Asaphodes species.
+On 19 March 1981 lepidopterist Brian Patrick was collecting Asaphodes oraria at the Invercargill suburb of Otatara, and at Sandy Point just across the Ōreti River when he discovered the males and flightless females of what appeared to be a new Asaphodes species.
 They turned out to be A. frivola.

 This species has no universally accepted common name in English or Māori, and is sometimes simply called "little brown moth", but it has been referred to as the Foveaux looper moth, after nearby Foveaux Strait, and the bonking grass moth or remuremu looper moth after its presumed host plant.